 Zenin B.: "I lived with my family in a street that was supposed to be part of the ghetto, not far from the forest where the Jews were later killed.
-One day a city official came to tell us that it was necessary to move to make space for the Jews who were coming.
-We had to look for a house in the city center, and we shared it with another family.”
+One day a town official came to tell us that it was necessary to move to make space for the Jews who were coming.
+We had to look for a house in the town center, and we shared it with another family.”
 (Witness N°728, interviewed in April, 2014)

 In September 1941, a ghetto was established in 3 separate quarters of the city.
 The largest one was on Postavska and Chlodna Street.
 The second one was on two streets close to Borovka Forest.
 The third was in the Piaski Quarter.

 In March 1942, after Jews were accused of having robbed an Orthodox priest, all the Jews were gathered in the central square.
 The Jews had to give up all their belongings.
 After denunciations, nearly 40 Jews were shot on the spot, along with 200 Jews who were still in the ghetto.